 Some travelers never leave home without their adventure buddy!

-Everyone has something they’d never want to leave home without [link to crowdsourced article].
+Everyone has something they’d never want to leave home without.
 Yousry Benayoun, a widely traveled teacher, musician, and artist, is sure to bring his notebook for sketching and writing, and if he can’t pack a stringed instrument, at least his harmonica.